sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 ---

-> In all the following example, the dollar sign `$` at the beginning of commands represents the prompt, it should not be typed.
+> In all the following examples, the dollar sign `$` at the beginning of commands represents the prompt, it should not be typed.

 ### General-purpose